-c.
+b.
 D.M.
 Consunji, Inc. (DMCI) had transactions with the Group representing rentals of office, building and equipments and other transactions such as transfer of equipment, hauling and retrofitting services.
-The related expenses are included in the "Outside services" under cost of sales and in the "Other expenses" under the operating expenses in the statements of comprehensive income.
+The related expenses are included in the "Outside services" under cost of sales and in the "Operating expense" under the "General and administrative expenses" in the statements of comprehensive income.